Epartan718/Repo-for-simple-web-app/README.md

 ## Step 4 update VM and configure ssh access

- - Update Centos VM
+# Update Centos VM
-    - '''' bash
     -- sudo dnf update -y
- - Once update is complete go ahead, install, start, and enable  SSH
+# Once update is complete go ahead, install, start, and enable  SSH
-    -  '''' bash
     -- sudo dnf install -y openssh-server
     -- sudo systemctl start sshd
     -- sudo systemctl enable sshd
- - Verify that SSH client is running in the VM
+# Verify that SSH client is running in the VM
-  - '''' bash
     -- sudo systemctl status sshd

 ## Step 5 SSH into the instance through the Putty Client

- - find the IP address of the VM
+# Find the IP address of the VM
-   - '''' bash
     -- ip addr show
-    -- 192.168.12.233
+# Select the ip addresse that is next to inet in enp0s3 sectiom
    - once we obtained the IP address of the instance we will go to Putty Client and ssh into the VM
-   - some key pointers to make sure of
+# Some key pointers to make sure of
-     -- make sure the shh option is marker
+     -- make sure the ssh option is marked
      -- make sure it is configured to the default port which is port 22 -- then open the instance and enter the ID and Password

-   - If for any reason you get the error of network connection timeout go through the following steps -- Shut down your VM
+# If for any reason you get the error of network connection timeout go through the following steps
+     -- Shut down your VM
      -- Go to VM settings --> Network -> Adapter 1 -> Attached to : Bridged Adapter
      -- Start your VM again.

-   - this shoud fix the issue if you got that error
+# This shoud fix the issue if you got that error

 ## Step 6 install and configure git

-- Now once you have accessed the instance its time to install and configure git for the documentation of the project
+#Now once you have accessed the instance its time to install and configure git for the documentation of the project
-   - '''' bash
     -- sudo dnf install -y git
     -- git --version
     -- git config --global user.name "Epartan718"